-Fuster, a Democrat, was the resident commissioner from Puerto Rico from 1985 to 1992.
+Fuster was the resident commissioner from Puerto Rico and was a Democrat.
+He served from 1985 to 1992.

 Because Puerto Rico is a territory of the United States, and not a state, its representative in the House of Representatives is a delegate, called the resident commissioner, with limited voting privileges — Fuster can vote in committee but not on the House floor, including not on the final passage of bills.
 Delegates have a marginalized role in Congress and their constituents are not represented in Congress in the same manner as most citizens.